confluentinc/ksqldb-recipes/docs/real-time-analytics/filter-logs-for-splunk/index.md

 ## Explanation

 The first step of this recipe was to [create a stream](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-stream/) from the audit log topic.
-By creating a stream, we can assign a schema or [model the JSON](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-stream/).
-By applying a model or schema, you can now directly query nested sections of the data, which allows you to apply filters so you only pull back the log entries you're interested in.
-Additionally you can cherry-pick selected fields from the nested structure, so you can limit the amount of data you retrieve with the query.
-The second part of the recipe leverages the applied schema to specify you only want log entries pertaining to events on Kafka `topics`.
+When creating a stream, you can assign a schema or [model the JSON](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/create-stream/).
+After applying a model or schema, you can directly query nested sections of the data, which allows you to apply filters and only pull back the log entries that interest you.
+Additionally, you can cherry-pick selected fields from the nested structure, so you can limit the amount of data you retrieve with the query.
+The second part of the recipe leverages the applied schema to specify that you want only log entries pertaining to events on Kafka topics.

-The [JSON structure of the Confluent log entries](https://docs.confluent.io/platform/current/security/audit-logs/audit-logs-concepts.html#audit-log-content) contain several fields:
+The [JSON structure of the Confluent log entries](https://docs.confluent.io/platform/current/security/audit-logs/audit-logs-concepts.html#audit-log-content) contains several fields:

 ```json
 {   "id": "889bdcd9-a378-4bfe-8860-180ef8efd208",